Snyssfx/snyssfx.github.io/content/posts/fasd.md

 ---

 # My fasd configuration
+To sum up the review, you should choose between `fasd` and `zoxide`, since they implement other tools' features and add new ones.

 As for me, `fasd` incorporates all `z`, `v` and `autojump` features, while `zoxide` cannot allow me to access files which is crucial for a vim user.
 Now I'm going to share my configuration that integrates [neo]vim and fasd more closely: